 NO!
 There is so much power in a two-lettered word.
 It is a word that many fear.
 It’s the cause of despair.
 A lover’s greatest fear when confessing.
 A prospective student’s greatest fear when applying.
 And, a daughter’s greatest fear as she’s about to go out.

-As a first-born daughter in an Asian family, I experienced all the bitter sides of my parents.
-Everything I owned was hardly earned through the As found in my report card and the awards I received at the end of the academic year.
-Even a simple hangout with friends on a weekend is something that is hardly earned.
+As a first-born daughter in an Asian family, everything I owned was hard-earned through the As found in my report card and the awards I received at the end of the academic year.
+So was a simple hangout with friends on a weekend.
 “Enough!
 No is a no, stop asking why.”
 Inferring from her tone and diction, it seems impossible to persuade my mom.
 Maybe, if I appealed to my mom differently, she would let me.
-I put on my thinking cap and the wheel of creativity started running across my mind.
-I started thinking of ways to solve this enigmatic problem.
+I put on my thinking cap and the wheel of creativity ran across my mind as I thought of ways to solve this enigmatic problem.

-First, scan, set the mood, then negotiate.
+First, scan, set the mood, and then negotiate.
 Three simple steps I learned from the TV series Suits.
 However, applying it is not as easy as it seems.
-I attempted to entertain my mom by either telling her funny stories of my friends at school or being attentive of her needs because humor and attention is what she likes.
+I attempted to entertain my mom by either telling her funny stories about my friends at school or being attentive to her needs because humor and attention are what she likes.
 The moment she said yes I was thrilled.
 Eventually, the habit of looking for new and innovative ways to persuade my mom trained my creativity, especially in influencing and bargaining.

 This skill expanded to other aspects of my life.
-On UN Day, me and 4 other friends were in-charge of selling Ghana food to fundraise for xx charity.
-Lots of people visited our booths just because Ghana food sounds interesting, but apparently not interesting enough for them to try.
-Nobody bought our food or drink, they all rather bought waffles from the Belgium food stand across ours.
+On UN Day, I and 4 other friends were in charge of selling Ghanaian food to fundraise for xx charity.
+Many people visited our booths just because Ghanaian food sounds interesting, but apparently not interesting enough for them to try.
+Nobody bought our food or drink, they preferred buying waffles from the Belgium food stand across ours.

-It was 37º Celsius and I saw people carrying only heaps of food.
-I decided to approach them differently.
+I saw people carrying only heaps of food, so I decided to approach them differently.
 “Ms, I see a lot of food but no drink.
 Are you sure you don’t wanna try our special drink, Bissap Sobolo, for only IDR10,000?”
 Realizing I was right, they stopped to buy our drinks.
-More and more people started coming to our stand to try our “unique, refreshing, and special drink” the way I market it.
+More people started coming to our stand to try our “unique, refreshing, and special drink” the way I market it.
 Seeing that my hands are working non-stop to serve people drinks, I persuaded them to buy our snacks as well.

 Not long after that, our stand was empty.
 We’re sold out!
-The whole Ghana team was delighted in our success.
-“You were so convincing earlier.
-We wouldn’t have done it without your cleverness!”
 We ended up gathering IDRxxxx and donating all of it to xxxx.
 My weekly persuading training ended up making a great impact for xxx.

-Hi Rebekah,

-I think this was

 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

-The child-like side of me shines as I was walking in the kids’ section of Zara.
 Who knows being just 15 cm shorter than the average height feels like I’m living in a different dimension.
-Looking straight at people’s shoulders instead of their heads, having the fear of getting stepped on during concerts, being called tiny and worst of all–being looked down both literally and figuratively.
+Looking straight at people’s shoulders instead of their heads, having the fear of getting stepped on during concerts, being called tiny and worst of all–being looked down on both literally and figuratively.